7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 The more your raw materials are moved around before arriving at your shop, the more possibility you have for waste.
 This waste includes losing a shipment, raw materials lost during delivery, paying higher shipping costs, etc.

 In your shop, wasted transportation might be moving parts in ways that are cumbersome, inefficient, or even dangerous.

-To see if you have waste of transport, take one of your products and map its path from raw materials to the finished product.
+To see if you have a waste of transport, take one of your products and map its path from raw materials to the finished product.
 Look carefully at the map and see if there are steps that should be eliminated, redesigned, or otherwise modified.

 One method that many woodworking and metal fabricating shops are implementing to reduce the waste of transport and scrap storage is the use of scrap hoppers.
-Scrap hoppers come in a variety of sizes - including smaller sizes designed to beside or under workstations for quick storage and removal of scrap.
+Scrap hoppers come in a variety of sizes - including smaller sizes designed to be beside or under workstations for quick storage and removal of scrap.

 Waste of Motion

 Waste of motion may seem similar to the waste of transport, but there are distinct differences.

 Waste of motion refers to any action or process, whether it is machine or human, not adding to the efficiency or overall process.

 In other words, it is anything that wastes time, resources, or value.

-Many companies want to get more value with their employees, but they don’t know where to start.
+Many companies want to get more value from their employees, but they don’t know where to start.
 Whether you have 10 employees or 10,000; the idea of having everyone be a little more efficient sounds great, but it’s hard to know where to start.

 So, where do you begin?

 Similar to waste of transport, begin by taking a process in your plant and mapping out all the steps - both human and machine.
 If you don’t know the steps, set up a video camera to record the process and develop the map.

 Then, look through the entire process and determine what steps should be changed, modified, or eliminated.